DSP System Toolbox / Statistics

 Complex Number Support: Yes

-Moving maximum output, determined using the sliding window method.
+Moving minimum output, determined using the sliding window method.
 The size of the output matches the size of the input.
-The window slides column-wise along each channel, and the block determines the maximum of the data in the window.
+The window slides column-wise along each channel, and the block determines the minimum of the data in the window.
 For more details, see Algorithms.

 Complex Number Support: Yes